zawawimanja/SeleniumBaraista/readme.md

     ---------------------------------------------------------------------------------------------------------------------------------

-a.
-ID is typically the most unique and stable locator.
+1. ID is typically the most unique and stable locator.
-b.
-XPath and CSS Selectors are highly customizable and can be made unique, but they can be fragile if the DOM structure changes.
+2. XPath and CSS Selectors are highly customizable and can be made unique, but they can be fragile if the DOM structure changes.
-c.
-Name is somewhat unique but less reliable than ID.
+3. Name is somewhat unique but less reliable than ID.
-d.
-Class Name is less unique and may be shared by multiple elements.
+4. Class Name is less unique and may be shared by multiple elements.